stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Command line arguments
 - You may subtly alter these commands by specifying certain options when typing in the command line.
-- Typing any Linux command for example ls, mv or cd at the Linux prompt with the appropriate variables such as files names or directories will result in the tasks being performed on pressing the enter key.
+- Typing any Linux command for example *ls*, *mv* or *cd* at the Linux prompt with the appropriate variables such as files names or directories will result in the tasks being performed on pressing the enter key.
 - The ‘command’ is separated from the options and arguments by a space.
 - Additional options and/or arguments can be added to the commands to affect the way the command works.
 - Options usually have one dash and a letter (e.g. -h) or two dashes and a word (--help) with no space between the dash and the letter/word.